cogentcore/core/gpu/README.md

 * Other colors that are passed in should be converted from sRGB to linear (the [phong](phong) shader does this for the PerVertex case).
 * The `Surface` automatically converts from Linear to sRGB for actual rendering.
 * A `RenderTexture` for offscreen / headless rendering *must* use `wgpu.TextureFormatRGBA8UnormSrgb` for the format, in order to get back an image that is automatically converted back to sRGB format.

+# Naming conventions

+* `New*` returns a new object.
+* `Config` operates on an existing object and settings, and does everything to get it configured for use.
+* `Release` releases allocated WebGPU objects.
+The usual Go simplicity of not having to worry about freeing memory does not apply to these objects.

 # Limits